RheingoldRiver/river.me/content/blog/emwcon-2020-talks.md

 tags:
     - mediawiki
 summary: At EMWCon 2020, I gave one talk and hosted two Create Camp sessions, discussing different aspects of usage of Cargo and Lua in MediaWiki.
+description: At EMWCon 2020, I gave one talk and hosted two Create Camp sessions, discussing different aspects of usage of Cargo and Lua in MediaWiki.
 ---
 [EMWCon Spring 2020](https://www.mediawiki.org/wiki/EMWCon_Spring_2020) was supposed to be held in Sandusky, Ohio, but was moved online due to Coronavirus.
 I participated from home and gave one talk as well as two Create Camp sessions.
 Unsurprisingly, they all discussed usage of Cargo and Lua with MediaWiki in some capacity.